Josh Gregory

 Note: These instructions were done on a Windows machine running WSL 2.
 They should also work for macOS.
 If you’re running a Windows machine and don’t have WSL installed, you can find more information about that here.

-Open WebUI
+Then intall Open WebUI with pip:

 Ollama